GKLabIPR/MicroED/scripts/README.md

 This is done by `process_P1.sh` and `process_mP.sh`.
 (TO BE DESCRIBED)

+## dials.filter_blanks

+Often crystals go out of the beam during rotation or die due to radiation damage.
+Integrating empty frames leads to strange merging statistics including negative R factors.
+`filter_blanks.py` removes such empty frames.

+This script was originally written by Graeme Winter as a [pull request to DIALS](https://github.com/dials/dials/pull/2232), but has never been merged.
+Takanori Nakane (hopefully) fixed bugs in frame indexing (see the above pull request for details).

 ## Summarizing the result

 `list.sh` produces a nice table of processing results.